Study in Greece

 To help your chances of going to Greece, be sure to apply to more than one university!

-Make sure you qualify for a Greek university
+How to qualify for a Greek university?

 Try a pre-M.B.A., pre-Law, or pre-Medicine programme, as well as any other foundation or preparation courses that will allow you to study in the degree programme of your choice.

 If you’re attending a degree programme in Greece, you will sometimes need to prove that your language skills are good enough to participate in the classes and understand the lectures.
 These courses will also prepare you for any of the English-language tests that universities require.

-There are over 500 English-taught programmes in Greece.
+There are over 200 English-taught programmes in Greece.

 Universities in Greece will want to see proof that you have good English-language skills so that you can easily succeed in their courses.
 Almost all Greek universities accept these official English exams: